isailhobie/GoldenRulesForEnterpriseArchitecture/README.md

 Enterprise Architecture should not be Ad-hoc.
 It should be based on principles and it should be measurable.

 An architectural golden rule is like a "commandment".
-Adherence to the Golden Rules leads to higher long-term value for an technology assets.
+Adherence to the Platinum Rules leads to higher long-term value for an technology assets.
 The golden rules are organized by *architecture principles*, which are in turn organized by **business objectives**.
 These collectively define the non-functional requirements that every system ought to embrace, but which business requirements seldom specify.

 ## Business Objectives & Principles
 The principles are categorized at different levels and grouped into high level business objectives as follows: